 One thing that we are very thankful for, is the generations of grape growers who had the foresight to plant the variety here in the Barossa, because today we have a wonderful resource of old-vine Mataro at our fingertips.

 We source our grapes from a dedicated grower of these wonderful biodynamic and organic bush-vines.
-Hand-picked and fermented with wild yeast, the small ferments are gently plunged by hand before a sleeping for 12 months on old, seasoned French oak hogshead barrels.
+Hand-picked and fermented with wild yeast, the small ferments are gently plunged by hand before a sleeping in old, seasoned French oak hogshead barrels.

 Deep and bright in a hue, it is a wine that resonates with the fruit aromas and flavours of red plum, dark cherry, blackberry and some higher-toned cranberry characters.
 Hints of exotic spice, roasting meats and violets mesh with gentle French oak nuances to present a compelling wine.